FluffyBullet/Sodoku-challenge/README.md

 Using references to check and update entries and correct results was difficult as initial recall from the text file enters as strong with /n at the end of each array.

-To correct this, the string needs "\n" removing and splitting after each commar.
+To correct this, the string needs "\n" removing and splitting after each comma.
 However, you cannot concatenate a list and a string together causing another issue for display of the puzzle.

 Combatting this is to use the conversion method in the testing function rather than display.
 On completion this will be converted back to string then returned for display.